TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/key-concepts/operator-context.md

 OperatorContext is a set of access parameters that define:

 - Which Tyk Dashboard the Operator is interacting with
-- Which organisation it belongs to
+- Which organization it belongs to
 - Which user it is using
 - Which environment it is working in